eblocha/vite-electron-builder/README.md

 Planned Changes:

-- Set up main process to respond to ipcMain events (such as titlebar events for custom titlebars)
 - Try to get Jest working the the entire project, as it is more mature than vitest

 # Original README Below: